mkalam-alami/rwnd/README.md

 ```
 steps:
     start:
-        text: You are in a cave.
-You can turn left or right.
+        text: You are in a cave, you can turn left or right.
         links:
             -   to: left
                 text: Turn left